-The contents of Alcohol & College Life have been developed with the contributions of numerous instructors.
-Laurie Lucachick has been involved with the majority of recent content and modifications.
-Former faculty/instructors, including James Rothenberger, Jolynn Gardner, and Jerri Kjolhaug had roles in either the conceptual development or actual content of the current course, and are acknowledged for their contributions.
-Tayne DeNeui was also involved in the conceptual development and actual content of the course.
-We acknowledge Paul Bernhardt and Xiong Xy for their contributions as well.
+The contents of PubH 3005/6003 have been developed with the contributions of numerous instructors.
+Emily Matson, the current instructor, has been involved with the majority of recent content and modifications.
+Former faculty/instructors, including James Rothenberger, Jerri Kjolhaug, Jolynn Gardner, Mary Hearst, and Dana Farley had roles in either the conceptual development or actual content of the current course, and are acknowledged for their contributions.
+We also acknowledge Travis Olives, Ellen Orchard, Erin Blair, Sarah Sevcik, Amy LimBybliw, Laurie Lucachick, Paul Bernhardt, and Xiong Xy for their contributions.